European Exhibition Spaces

 FAG Feminist Art Gallery run by Allyson Mitchell and Deirdre Logue in their private home in Toronto, Canada.

 Leslie Lohman Museum of Gay and Lesbian Art, New York, USA.
 The Leslie Lohman Museum of Gay and Lesbian Art is the first dedicated LGBTQ art museum in the world with a mission to exhibit and preserve LGBTQ art, and foster the artists who create it.

 Museum of Transgender Hirstory & Art (MOTHA) in San Francisco, USA is dedicated to moving the hirstory and art of transgender people to the center of public life.
 The museum, founded in 2013, insists on an expansive and unstable definition of transgender, one that is able to encompass all trans and gender non-conformed art and artists.

 The GLBT Historical Society – Often referred to as San Francisco’s “queer Smithsonian,” the GLBT Historical Society houses one of the world’s largest collections of lesbian, gay, bisexual and transgender historical materials.
 The society’s GLBT History Museum is the first full-scale, stand-alone museum of its kind in the United States.

-The Herstory Gallery in the Elizabeth A. Sackler Center for Feminist Art at the 4th floor of Brooklyn Museum presents exhibitions related to The Dinner Party by Judy Chicago, on long-term view in the adjacent gallery.
-The iconic work, celebrating the achievements of women throughout history, includes a floor on which appear the names of 999 mythical and historic women, some of which are lesbians.
-This feminist Art Centre will now and then display works by and tell about the lives of out lesbian and queer feminist artists.
+The Herstory Gallery in the Elizabeth A. Sackler Center for Feminist Art at the 4th floor of Brooklyn Museum presents feminist exhibitions related to The Dinner Party by Judy Chicago, on long-term view in the adjacent gallery.
+The Dinner Party is an iconic feminist work, celebrating the achievements of women throughout history, includes a floor on which appear the names of 999 mythical and historic women, some of which are lesbians.
+The Elizabeth A. Sackler Center for Feminist Art will now and then display works by and tell about the lives of out lesbian and queer feminist artists.